rust-lang/book/second-edition/src/ch12-03-improving-error-handling-and-modularity.md

 public API that we can test!

-Now we need to bring the code we moved to *src/lib.rs* into the scope of the binary crate in *src/main.rs* by using `extern crate minigrep`.
-Then we’ll add a `use minigrep::Config` line to bring the `Config` type into scope, and prefix the `run` function with our crate name as shown in Listing 12-14:
+Now we need to bring the code we moved to *src/lib.rs* into the scope of the binary crate in *src/main.rs*, as shown in Listing 12-14:

 <span class="filename">Filename: src/main.rs</span>